Billionaire Profile

 In-Depth Profile

-H. Ty Warner was born in Chicago, Illinois, on September 3, 1944.
-He attended St. John's Military Academy and later Kalamazoo College, where he studied drama for one year.
-He later dropped out and moved to Hollywood to pursue acting, but was unsuccessful.
+Harold Ty Warner was born on September 3, 1944, in Chicago, Illinois.
+He attended Lyons Township High School, St. John's Military Academy, and Kalamazoo College, but dropped out after a year.
+He then moved to Los Angeles to pursue acting but found little success.

 Key Business Strategies